Tips on how you can start your zero waste journey.

 7. Cutlery, straws and stirrers

-The European Parliament has voted to ban the use of items such as straws, swabs, plates and cutlery by 2021.
+The European Parliament has as of July 2021 banned the use of items such as straws, swabs, plates and cutlery!

 8. Drinks cups and cup lids